 When you’re at your wits end and don’t know where to turn, rather than giving up on your dreams and decreasing your goals and expectations, what about putting more effort into making things better?
-Putting in more effort, becoming educated on blended families and your relationships or life struggles can take some of the complication out of the situations.
+Putting in more effort, becoming educated on your relationship, personal patterns of relating and how life’s struggles affect your decisions can take some of the complication out of the situations.
 You’ll have a place to express burdens and strategize choices that will help move you toward your goals.
 An objective therapeutic opinion can aid you when facing major decisions, life transitions (remarriage, considering a move, change of job, children’s changing perceptions and parenting challenges).
 If you’re ready for something to change in your life, therapy can help you streamline your decision making to achieve goals faster and more easily.

-I do not currently take any insurance plans, but can provide you with a superbill to turn into your insurance.
+I do not take insurance, but can provide you with a superbill to turn into your insurance.

 If you’re reading this its likely you need support.
 Good therapy doesn’t have to always take a long time depending on the issue at hand.
-Better questions to ask yourself are:
+Better questions to consider are:

 - Do I have a specific issue I’m having trouble resolving?